121002-201ProductFrench Terry Sweatshirt

 Fabric French terry

-French terry is a stretchy, knitted-jersey fabric characterised by its two different surfaces.
-The one commonly used as the front has a flat and smooth texture and the side facing the body features a structure of uncut loops.
-Made of cotton, the fabric is soft and airy and like, terry cloth, which is a woven fabric with loops on both sides, it is highly moisture-absorbent.
-The longer the loops, the more moisture can be absorbed.
+French terry is an elastic jersey fabric characterised by two completely different sides.
+The front has a flat and smooth surface while the back, which is worn against the skin, features a structure of uncut loops.
+Commonly knitted from cotton yarns, the fabric is soft, airy, and highly moisture-absorbent.
+The longer the loops on the back, the more moisture can be absorbed.

 French terry is often used in sportswear, warmup wear and children’s clothes.
-The fabric’s athletic origins go back to 1920s Alabama, US, when a manufacturer of women’s and children’s underwear began sewing football shirts for a local college team.
-Using the cotton jersey underwear material to outfit the players, the factory created what ultimately became the classic sweatshirt.
+The fabric’s athletic origins go back to the 1920s when a manufacturer of women’s underwear, located in Alabama, U.S., began making football jerseys for a local college team.
+Using the knitted underwear material to outfit the players, the factory created what ultimately became the classic sweatshirt.

 Program Jersey Yarn Project™